|

 technique, but also provide a detailed account of the IF-IHC procedure

-preceding RNA isolation, and provide information regarding our
+preceding RNA isolation, and provide information

 approach to fluorogenic one-step real-time RT-PCR in general.